-Off-page SEO is a critical element in the recipe for online success, and it’s just as important as optimizing the individual pages of your site so you can drive relevant traffic.
+Off-page SEO is a critical element in the recipe for online success, and it’s just as important as optimizing the individual pages of your site so you can build relevant backlinks that drive traffic.

 Mixing the right ingredients for an effective off-page SEO strategy is the key to your success.

 But if you’re unsure what the “right ingredients” are, you’ve landed in the perfect spot.

 In this article, I’ll give you a deep dive into strategies for off-page SEO that can help improve your website’s reputation, visibility, and influence in the online ecosystem.

 Off-page SEO includes the optimization efforts taken outside of your website to improve its search engine rankings.
 It includes strategies like link building, encouraging social media engagement, and seeking out reviews.

 In a nutshell, off-page SEO is everything you do off of your own pages that helps you convince search engines your content is reliable and authoritative.

 The five most critical elements of off-page SEO include:

 Backlinks are votes of confidence from other websites.
 When another site links to yours, it’s saying, “Hey, this site has valuable information!”